My quest for true (red, frizzante, secco, min. 10.5% alc., refermented in tank or bottle) Lambrusco began, by accident, in 1994.

 Along the way, I discovered that NO reputable restaurant in Emilia and Mantova has ever served a 4%-9.5% alc. bottle of Lambrusco.

-Honestly, you shouldn’t either, though these industrial super sweet (up to 90 g/l sugar) Lambruscos continue to be the most popular Lambrusco versions around the world.
+Honestly, you shouldn’t either, even though these super sweet (30g/l to up to 90 g/l sugar) Lambruscos continue to be the most popular industrial “Lambrusco” versions around the world.

-However, I believe, life is much too short to drink any commercial, industrial or junk wine version of a classic ‘Lambrusco Rosso Frizzante Secco’ (min.
+However, I believe, life is much too short to drink a commercial, industrial or junk wine version of a ‘Lambrusco Rosso Frizzante Secco’ (min.
 11% alc.), refermented in tank (charmat) or bottle (rifermentazione ancestrale) – or any other classic Italian wine.